AIDA Cruises

 AIDA Cruises Hyperion class ship (AIDAprima, AIDAperla)

-On June 24, 2023, on three ships (Nova, Perla, Prima) AIDA introduced the Soulkitchen.
-The a-la-carte-priced restaurant has a 3-course menu with plant-based vegan dishes (including meat and seafood alternatives) and organic beverages (coffee, tea, fresh juices) as well as non-alcoholic wines and spirits.
+On June 24, 2023, AIDA introduced Soulkitchen on three ships—Nova, Perla, and Prima.
+This à-la-carte restaurant offers a 3-course vegan menu with plant-based meat and seafood alternatives, organic beverages, and non-alcoholic wines and spirits.

 AIDA Cruises Hyperion class ship (AIDAprima, AIDAperla)